 To change the order of your ticket forms

-) in the sidebar, and then select Manage > Ticket forms.
+) in the sidebar, then select Tickets > Forms.

 The ticket forms appear in the new order.